lhernandez5/ConnectFourGame/README.md

 Steps to play game on command line:

-1. Make sure to have python installed along with pip(package manager needed to install packages).
+1. Make sure to have python installed along with pip.
-For Python3 Version on Mac
    On the Terminal window, type the following command and press Enter:
     python3 --version
 3. Pip install numpy and pygame.
-4. Aftwards you can run the app by: python3 connect4.py
+4. Aftwards you can run the app by typing: python3 connect4.py

 Video of game play.